Radagaisus/Orpheus/README.md

 class Player extends Orpheus
 	constructor: ->
 		@str 'name'
-		@validate 'name', (s) -> if s is 'babomb' then true else 'String should be almog'
+		@validate 'name', (s) -> if s is 'babomb' then true else 'String should be babomb.'
 ```

 ### Number Validations ###